nchan7/battleship/README.md

 # Building the App
 This section presents the thought process that went into the creation of this game.

+*This project was designed for desktop implementation only*

 ## Thought Process
 Overall the game uses two grid elements: one for the player's board and the other for the computer's board.
-The project includes manipulation of arrays and objects as well as an AI which will play against the user.
+The project includes manipulation of arrays and objects as well as an AI which will play against the player.

 ### Whiteboarding
 Initial design of the project and the necessary components were designed on pen and paper to brainstorm necessary variables, DOM elements, functionality, and logic of the game.